jkroepke/klustered/summary/README.md

 ```

 ## Disable deployment controller

-The kube-controller-manager takes embeds the deployment controller.
+The kube-controller-manager manages the deployment controller, which we switched off.
 The deployment tries to create a replicaset based on the template inside the controller.
 If the deployment controller is turned off, no new replicaset will spawn.